brunbennett/sl4a/README.md

 You can download the current APK by scanning or clicking the following barcode:

-# API 23 Caveat

-From API 23, the way in which Android handles permissions [changed](https://developer.android.com/about/versions/marshmallow/android-6.0-changes.html#behavior-runtime-permissions) and now they are handled in runtime.
-This causes SL4A to crash when it executes on a device running Android Marshmallow (and newer versions).

-There's a simple workaround to prevent the application to crash: enabling the permissions manually in the App Info screen.

 ##Documentation

 The original Google Code wiki has been converted to Markdown and